 The Master of Chemical Sciences requires the minimum completion of 10 course units (c.u.) as follows:

 - Core concentration courses (4-6 c.u., depending on concentration and advisor recommendations)

 - Elective courses in chemistry, such as computational chemistry, environmental chemistry, medicinal chemistry, catalysis and energy (2-4 c.u., depending on concentration and advisor recommendations)

 - Capstone project (1-2 c.u.)

-The Pro-Seminar (CHEM 5400, 1 c.u.) will review fundamental concepts regarding research design, the scientific method, and professional scientific communication.
+The Pro-Seminar (MCS 5400, 1 c.u.) will review fundamental concepts regarding research design, the scientific method, and professional scientific communication.
 The course will also familiarize students with techniques for searching scientific databases and with the basis of ethical conduct in science.